nichannah/tango/README.md

 * About 1000 lines of code, so if something goes wrong you have a hope of figuring it what's happening.
 * The configuration is trivial.

-Downsides:

-* It's not finished, I'm still writing it. e.g. the documentation is very limited, only Python and C/C++ interfaces exist presently.

 # Getting started

 Tango is in development.
-I wouldn't recommentd using it.
 It uses libraries extensively in an attempt to reduce the amount of source code.
 This has worked well, the core library is around 1000 lines of code (LOC).
 However installing the prerequisites can be difficult.
 Here's some tips:

 ```
 $ sudo apt-get install libnetcdf-dev